 Who can be a learning partner?

-Any primary care providers who want to expand their skills and build capacity in the care of older adults can become a learning partner, either individually or as a team.
+Any primary care provider who wants to expand their skills and build capacity in the care of older adults can become a learning partner, either individually or as a team.
 All health care professionals are welcome to join, including physicians, nurse practitioners, nurses, social workers, physiotherapists, occupational therapists, dietitians, and others.

 Do I need special equipment?